michael-leese/charityfund/readme.md

 ## Testing ##

-I have carried out some automated testing using the [Django Test Framework](https://docs.djangoproject.com/en/3.0/topics/testing/) as well as a structured manual [testing process](https://github.com/michael-leese/charityfund/blob/master/testing.md) was undertaken manually, going through the user stories as well as testing all functionality and logic through the front end.
+I have carried out some automated testing on the accounts app, testing forms, models and views using the [Django Test Framework](https://docs.djangoproject.com/en/3.0/topics/testing/), as well as a structured manual [regression testing process](https://github.com/michael-leese/charityfund/blob/master/testing.md) was completed and undertaken manually, going through the user stories as well as testing all functionality and logic through the front end.
 This involved testing while not logged in and paying particular attention to the authorised access and the logic the links and buttons would play given the level of access granted to the site.

 Further testing was carried out on the responsivity of the site across different browsers and platforms in order to ensure that the site maintained its stylings.
 The items that have been tested with are listed below: